tillitis/tillitis-key1/doc/threat_model/threat_model.md

 ## In scope

-- SW attacks from the client against the firmware in the FPGA, the boot verifier in flash slot 0, and as the FPGA design itself via USB.
+- SW attacks from the client against the firmware in the FPGA, the boot verifier in flash slot 0, and against the FPGA design itself via USB.

 - Timing attacks on the firmware and the FPGA design.